arenaoftitans/arena-of-titans-api/README.rst

 #.
 Please copy the configuration distributed with the API (``config.dist.toml``)
    into ``config.toml`` and modify its entry to match your needs.
 #.
 The API needs `redis <http://redis.io/>`_ to store its information.
 It must
    be installed and running for the API to work.
-#.
-The API is design to run behind a nginx server.
-A sample nginx configuration
-   file is provided with the API: ``aot-api.dist.conf``.
+You can also user docker and docker-compose.

 Usage